-222.10.
-The Heads of State and Government acknowledged the letter sent by NAM on 14 November 2014 to the President of the Security Council regarding resolution on policing, which reflects NAM's strong concern over the encroachment of the Security Council on issues which exclusively falls within the purview of the C-34;
+264.13 The Heads of State and Government continued to express NAM's strong concern over the encroachment of the Security Council on issues which exclusively fall within the purview of the C-34, as the only forum mandated by the UN General Assembly to review the whole question of peacekeeping operations.

-222.11.
-The Heads of State and Government reaffirmed that the General Assembly has the primary role within the UN in formulating concepts, policies and budgetary matters related to peacekeeping.
-In this regard, The Heads of State and Government emphasized that the Special Committee on Peacekeeping Operations is the only UN forum mandated to review comprehensively the whole question of UNPKOs in all their aspects, and that the role of the Committee continues to be critical in providing strategic recommendations.
+264.14 The Heads of State and Government reaffirmed that the General Assembly has the primary role within the UN in formulating concepts, policies and budgetary matters related to peacekeeping.
+In this regard, the Heads of State and Government emphasized that the Special Committee on Peacekeeping Operations is the only UN forum mandated to review comprehensively the whole question of UNPKOs in all their aspects, and that the role of the Committee continues to be critical in providing strategic recommendations.
 In this regard, they welcomed the revision of the working methods of the C-34 with the objective of having a more strategic, action-oriented C-34 report, which will allow a clear orientation for the Secretariat, and expressed the hope that its recommendations are implemented in spirit and letter.
-Further, The Heads of State and Government agreed to continue to promote and safeguard the collective positions and priorities of the Movement on peacekeeping;
+Further, the Heads of State and Government agreed to continue to promote and safeguard the collective positions and priorities of the Movement on peacekeeping;

-222.12.
-The Heads of State and Government stressed that the UN's engagement in increasingly demanding and complex multidimensional peacekeeping operations should be consistent with the agreed principles, guidelines and terminology governing peacekeeping.
+264.15 The Heads of State and Government stressed that the UN's engagement in increasingly demanding and complex multidimensional peacekeeping operations should be consistent with the agreed principles, guidelines and terminology governing peacekeeping.
 They emphasized and reiterated the importance of consistency in the use of agreed peacekeeping terminology and underlined that any discussion of the above should be done through the inter-governmental process and that only those guidelines and terminology that have been agreed by member states should be implemented;

-222.13.
-The Heads of State and Government stressed that the Special Committee on Peacekeeping Operations (C34) is the only body in charge of the development of concepts, policies, doctrines and strategies in UN peacekeeping operations.
+264.16 The Heads of State and Government stressed that the Special Committee on Peacekeeping Operations (C34) is the only body in charge of the development of concepts, policies, doctrines and strategies in UN peacekeeping operations.
 They further stressed that only those approaches that have been adopted by member states within the C34 should be implemented.
-They also stressed that policy development in Peacekeeping must be matched with the necessary resources in order to guarantee the effectivenesss of Peacekeeping operations;
+They also stressed that policy development in Peacekeeping must be matched with the necessary resources in order to guarantee the effectiveness of Peacekeeping operations.

-222.14.
-On the matter related to caveats, The Heads of State and Government highlighted that any restriction, stipulation, condition, and limitation placed, which have a direct bearing on mandate implementation, performance and limit the Force Commander's ability to employ forces should be treated as Caveats.
-In this regard, The Heads of State and Government stressed that the UN should not accept any further pledges for deployment with caveats.
+262.17 On the matter related to caveats, the Heads of State and Government highlighted that any restriction, stipulation, condition, and limitation placed, which have a direct bearing on mandate implementation, performance and limit the Force Commander's ability to employ forces should be treated as Caveats.
+In this regard, the Heads of State and Government urged contributing countries to refrain from deploying units with caveats and stressed that the UN should not accept any further pledges for deployment with caveats.
 They highlighted the importance to redouble all efforts to develop a "No National Caveats Policy" culture in the United Nations.
-They took note that all Caveats, whether declared or undeclared, put peacekeepers on different levels and placing an additional burden on those peacekeepers who do not have any caveats.
+They took note that all Caveats, whether declared or undeclared, can and actually do severely impede implementation of a Mission's mandate, put peacekeepers on different levels and place an additional burden on those peacekeepers who do not have any caveats.

-222.15.
-The Heads of State and Government took note of the ongoing efforts for development of an Integrated Performance Policy Framework, aimed at addressing the overall performance of all peacekeeping stakeholders, and reiterated that the framework should include accountability tools from the mandate formulation stage.
+264.18 The Heads of State and Government took note of the ongoing efforts for development of an Integrated Performance Policy Framework, aimed at addressing the overall performance of all peacekeeping stakeholders, and reiterated that the framework should include accountability tools from the mandate formulation stage.
 The Heads of State and Government welcomed the periodic exchange between the Secretariat and Member States on this aspect and look forward to its completion.